Constrain Optional Actions

 The Core Principle

-A disciplined system minimizes choice.
+A disciplined system forces scarcity on optionality.

 Why This Fails for Most People